apollographql/router/NEXT_CHANGELOG.md

 Using the reqwest blocking client feature was panicking due to incompatible asynchronous runtime usage.

 ### Improvements to Studio reporting [PR #1020](https://github.com/apollographql/router/pull/1020), [PR #1037](https://github.com/apollographql/router/pull/1037)
 Studio reporting now aggregates at the Router only.
 This architectural change allows us to move towards full reporting functionality.

+### Field usage reporting is now reported against the correct schema [PR #1043](https://github.com/apollographql/router/pull/1043)
+Previously this was empty, new code will uses API schema hash.

 ### Add message to logs when Apollo usage reporting is enabled [PR #1029](https://github.com/apollographql/router/pull/1029)
 When studio reporting is enabled the user is notified in the router logs that data is sent to Apollo.